algotrade-research/scalping-strategy/README.md

 # Abstract
-This project presents a modular backtesting framework for systematic trading strategies that integrates dynamic position sizing, robust risk management, and parameter optimization.
-By leveraging technical indicators like ATR, RSI, and SMA, the system generates trading signals and adjusts trade sizes based on market volatility and signal strength.
-With built-in mechanisms for stop-losses, take-profits, partial exits, and trailing stops, it ensures effective risk management and capital preservation.
-An Optuna-based optimization module fine-tunes parameters to maximize performance, making the framework a powerful and flexible tool for both research and practical trading applications.
+This project introduces a systematic scalping strategy designed for the VN30F1M futures market.
+It combines technical indicators—such as SMA, ATR, and RSI—with dynamic position sizing and strong risk management techniques.
+The system adapts trading size based on market volatility and signal strength to improve performance.
+Risk is managed using stop-losses, take-profits, partial exits, and trailing stops.

 # Introduction
 In today's dynamic financial markets, systematic trading strategies require robust frameworks that adapt to changing conditions while effectively managing risk.
-This strategy combines technical analysis with dynamic position sizing and rigorous risk management to capture profitable trading opportunities.
-By leveraging key indicators such as moving averages, ATR, and RSI, the strategy identifies entry and exit signals that reflect market momentum and volatility.
-At its core, the strategy uses dynamic position sizing to adjust the number of contracts based on signal strength and market volatility, ensuring that exposure is aligned with the prevailing risk environment.
-Integrated risk management tools—such as stop-losses, take-profit levels, partial exits, and trailing stops—help protect capital and lock in gains.
-Furthermore, the inclusion of an optimization module using Optuna allows for the fine-tuning of strategy parameters, enhancing performance and adaptability across different market conditions.
-Overall, this approach provides a comprehensive and systematic framework that bridges theoretical trading models with real-world applications, offering traders a disciplined method to navigate volatile markets while aiming for consistent performance.
+This approach provides a comprehensive and systematic framework that bridges theoretical trading models with real-world applications, offering traders a disciplined method to navigate volatile markets while aiming for consistent performance.

-# Backtesting and Optimization System
-This project presents a modular, systematic trading strategy framework that integrates dynamic position sizing, robust risk management, and parameter optimization.
-The system simulates real-world trading conditions using historical data while adjusting trade sizes based on volatility and signal strength.
-It also offers comprehensive performance evaluation via various metrics and visualizations.

 ## Feature
 - [x] Research the 1-minute candle scalping to beat the fee and spread (0.47 in total)